Get ready for the lesbian Netflix shows you have to watch!

 Women with superpowers, we love it!
 We know, every woman is a superwoman, but this supergirl has some special ones.

-Supergirl is superman’s cousin and is a badass.
+Supergirl is Superman’s cousin and a badass.
 Her adoptive sister, Alex, comes out as a lesbian and falls in love.
 Alex is one of the main characters of the show.

-Supergirl was nominated for the best drama TV show, thanks to its great storyline.
-And the series also features a transgender superhero, how amazing!
+Supergirl was nominated for the best drama TV show, thanks to its excellent storyline.
+And the series also features a transgender superhero; how amazing!

 If superheroes are your thing, definitely watch Supergirl.